tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 throwing locations (Pacheco & Newell, 2018; Pigott & Shapiro, 1984;
 Willey & Liu, 2018a; Wulf, 1991).

-One of the earliest, and still often cited investigations of Schmidt’s benefits of variability hypothesis was the work of Kerr & Booth (1978).
+One of the earliest and still often cited investigations of Schmidt’s benefits of variability hypothesis was the work of Kerr & Booth (1978).
 Two groups of children, aged 8 and 12, were assigned to either constant or varied training of a bean bag throwing task.
 The constant group